-Phone: o the Dean of The Shepherd Sch I hereby request permission to ool of Music: be absent from the university between and date date Reason for being away: Organizing Group: Conductor: Location: Telephone where you may be rea ached while away: Please list date, time, and place of rehearsals and performances: ease list below all music courses s you will miss and obtain the professors' appr oval.
-SIGNATURE RAUATE STUDENTS: List belo w any accompanying or non-major teachin g duties.
-RAUATE STUDENTS: List belo w any accompanying or non-major teachin g duties.
-RAUATE STUDENTS: List belo w any accompanying or non-major teachin g duties.
-GRAUATE STUDENTS: List belo w any accompanying or non-major teachin g duties.
-You must arrange for your comm w any accompanying or non-major teaching tments to be covered in a manner acceptable ; others should contact Gary Smith.

-VOCAL DEPARTMENT PROCEDURES
+Name: F Phone:

+To the Dean of The Shepherd School of Music: I hereby request permission to be absent from the university between date and date

+Reason for being away:

+Organizing Group:

+Conductor:

+Location:

+-

+Please list date, time, and place of rehearsals and performances:

+Please list below all music courses you will miss and obtain the professors' approval.

+COURSE INSTRUCTOR SIGNATURE

+GRAUATE STUDENTS: List below any accompanying or non-major teaching duties.

+You must arrange for your commitments to be covered in a manner acceptable to the school.
+Pianists should obtain preapproval from Sohyoung Park; others should contact Gary Smith.

+rev 8/06

+Dean's Approval